 Just remember that pocket doors will trade off a small amount of storage space to house the doors when recessed.

-7. Create Curved Features to Ease Flow in a Small Kitchen
+7. Curved Worktops Aid Flow in Small Kitchens

 This design tip is based on a psychological principle that, from a young age, our brains are programmed to avoid sharp objects.
 In the kitchen, we're not talking about avoiding the knife drawer — instead, think about how we subconsciously give a wider berth to corners when moving about a room.